jonasm2-cs/Azure-SOC-Project/README.md

 5. Review and Create

 ## P8.
-Creating our Windows Attack map
+Creating our Windows Attack Map
+**Objective:** Create a Visual Attack Map that showcases where the Attacks are coming from.
 <img width="1355" height="740" alt="image" src="https://github.com/user-attachments/assets/be9262c0-79d1-4369-b098-6e580529bfc8" />

 1. On our Azure Portal Click on Micorosoft Sentinel > Click on our Sentinel Instance LAW-SOC-LAB-0000